Vets-Who-Code/vets-who-code-app/README.md

 # Vets Who Code Web App

-The Vets Who Code Web App is a Next.JS Application designed for developer productivity as well as a well thought out app to ease the learning curve of of veterans learning to contribute to open source.
+The Vets Who Code Web App is a Next.JS Application designed make a production grade web app as well with a focus of helping or troops by learning to contribute to open source.
 By doing this we can teach our veterans with practical use cases, all the while making a professional product that is fast and serverless.

 ## Getting Started